Florida Manatee sighting: Guidance and Key Points

 Florida residents are accustomed to this native species in their waters, but outside Florida fascination and curiosity can lead to unintended consequences.
-The following information is provided to guide agencies, organizations and the public in interacting with these animals.
+The following information is provided to guide agencies, organizations and the public in interacting with these animals regardless of the animal's location.

 Do's and Don'ts